 § 65551.
-Cleaning of Ancillary Shower, Toilet and Dressing Facilities.
+Cleaning of AncillaryShower, Toilet and Dressing Facilities.

-(a) The pool operator shall keep clean and free of slime, algae, litter, and vermin all ancillary facilities, including but not limited to For-showers, toilets, and dressing facilities, drinking fountains, diaper--changing stations, floors, the walls, partitions, doors, and lockers-and similar surfaces which require periodic cleaning shall be maintained smooth and finished so as to facilitate cleaning.
+(a) The pool operator shall keep clean and free of slime, algae, litter and vermin all ancillary facilities including but not limited toFor showers, toilets, and dressing facilities, drinking fountains, diaper changing stations, floors, the walls, partitions, doors, and lockers and similar surfaces which require periodic cleaning shall be maintained smooth and finished so as to facilitate cleaning.

-(b) Except for deck showers, all s howers shall be provided for pool users as required by Chapter 31B of the California Building Code shall have with soap in soap dispensers or containers.
+(b) Showers shall be provided with soap in soap-dispensers or containers.

-(c) For toilet facilities, toilet tissue, handwashing detergent or soap, sanitaryand paper towels or hot air blowers, and toilet tissues_shall be provided in permanently installed dispensing devices.
+(c) For toilet facilities, toilet tissue, handwashing-detergent or soap, sanitaryand paper towels or hot air blowers, and toilet tissues shall be provided in permanently installed dispensing devices.

-(d) The pool operator shall provide and maintain, in a clean and sanitary condition, a minimum of one waste receptacle in each toilet facility-in a clean and sanitary condition.
+(d) The pool operator shall provide and maintain a minimum of one waste receptacle in each toilet facility in a clean and sanitary condition.

-(e) Wooden slats, duckboards, and footbaths are prohibited.
+(e) Wooden slats, duckboards and footbaths are prohibited.

-NOTEote: Authority cited: Sections 208-116035, 116050and 24102 and 131200, Health and Safety Code.
-Reference: Sections 116040 and24101.3-116043, Health and Safety Code.
+NOTE: Authority cited: Sections 208-116035, 116050and 24102 and 131200, Health and Safety Code.
+Reference: Sections 116040 and 24101.3 116043, Health and Safety Code.